-This indication is approved under accelerated approval based on overall response rate and duration of response [see Clinical Studies (14.9)].
+This indication is approved under accelerated approval based on overall response rate and duration of response [see Clinical Studies (14.10)].
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

-1.10 Hepatocellular Carcinoma
+1.11 Hepatocellular Carcinoma

-OPDIVO, as a single agent or in combination with ipilimumab, is indicated for the treatment of patients with hepatocellular carcinoma (HCC) who have been previously treated with sorafenib.
-This indication is approved under accelerated approval based on overall response rate and duration of response [see Clinical Studies (14.10)].
+OPDIVO, in combination with ipilimumab, is indicated for the treatment of adult patients with hepatocellular carcinoma (HCC) who have been previously treated with sorafenib.
+This indication is approved under accelerated approval based on overall response rate and duration of response [see Clinical Studies (14.11)].
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.

-1.11 Esophageal Squamous Cell Carcinoma
+1.12 Esophageal Cancer